TheMrityunjayPathak/Netflix-Data-Analysis/README.md

   - **Content Characteristics :** What are the typical characteristics (e.g., duration, rating) of TV shows vs movies?
 How do these characteristics vary by genre or release year?

   - **Regional Diversity :** How diverse is Netflix’s content offering in terms of geographic origin?
 Are there particular regions that contribute more significantly to Netflix’s library?

+This analysis will provide Netflix with a deeper understanding of its content library, revealing trends and patterns that can inform future content strategy and development.

 ![download](https://github.com/user-attachments/assets/7943a42f-12c2-4e59-a2cc-9c5396837cfa)

 ## Table of Contents